-Otak-Otak – Malaysian Spiced Fish Wrapped in Banana Leaves
+Otak-Otak Recipe (Malaysian Spiced Fish in Banana Leaves)

 Prepared otak-otak ready to serve

-Otak-otak is a grilled Malaysian fish paste wrapped in banana leaves and cooked until the edges lightly char and the inside gets soft and aromatic.
+Otak-otak is a Malaysian spiced fish paste wrapped in banana leaves and cooked until the edges lightly char and the inside sets soft.

 Dish Overview

-Otak-otak is a Malaysian grilled fish paste wrapped in banana leaves and cooked over charcoal or a grill.
-The mixture combines fish, coconut milk, chilies and aromatics into a fragrant paste that becomes soft and custard-like as it cooks.
-The banana leaf wrapping gives the parcels their distinctive aroma while protecting the delicate fish mixture during grilling.
+Otak-otak is a grilled fish paste wrapped in banana leaves and cooked over charcoal or a grill.
+The mixture combines fish, coconut milk, chilies and aromatics into a paste that firms up slightly as it cooks.

-Typical serving style: Often eaten as a snack or appetizer with sambal or rice dishes.
+Typical serving style: Served as a snack or appetizer with sambal or rice dishes

 What This Dish Is